 This was written by AI

-The Complete Story of Setting Up a Self-Hosted AI Stack (Or: How I Learned to Stop Worrying and Love Dependency Hell)
+Setting Up a Self-Hosted AI Stack (Or: How I Learned to Stop Worrying and Love Dependency Hell)

-The Dream
+The Goal

 1. Run large language models locally (no subscription costs, complete privacy)

-3. Generate images using Stable Diffusion (spoiler: this didn't make the cut)
+3. Generate images using Stable Diffusion

-4. Use open-source AI coding assistants locally (spoiler: neither did this)
+4. Use open-source AI coding assistants locally

-Phase 1: The Rootless Docker Trap (Day 1 - October 10th, Evening)
+Rootless Docker (Day 1 - October 10th)

 1No GPU detected.
 Running in CPU mode.

-The solution?
-Switch back to rootful Docker:
+The fix was switching back to rootful Docker:

 1docker context use default